loggly/winston-loggly-bulk/README.md

 A client implementation for Loggly in node.js.
 Check out Loggly's [Node logging documentation](https://www.loggly.com/docs/nodejs-logs/) for more.

-## Looking for `winston-loggly-bulk@3.x` documentation?

-Please note that the documentation below is for `winston-loggly-bulk@2.x`.
-[Read the winston-loggly-bulk@3.x documentation](https://github.com/loggly/winston-loggly-bulk/tree/3.x).

 ## Usage

 ``` js
   var winston = require('winston');